carinacunha/soccer-games/README.md

 ## :bulb: Guidelines to runnig API ##
 1. Clone the repository
   - https://github.com/carinacunha/rank-soccer
-  - Go into the repository folder you just cloned
+2. Navigate to the root of the repository: cd trybe-football-club
-2. Install the dependencies: npm install
+3. Install the dependencies: npm install
-3. Up the containers: docker compose up -d
+4. Navigate to app/: cd app/
+5. Initialize the Docker containers: np run compose:up:dev
-4. To runnig tests: npm run test
+6. To runnig tests: npm run test

 **:point_right: This project was developed during the Full Stack Web Development course at Trybe**